AbdullahSuri/SaveN-Savor/README.md

 🛠 Tech Stack

+- HTML5 – for structuring content and UI elements
+- CSS3 – for styling the UI, layouts, and responsive design
+- JavaScript (ES6) – core logic, interactivity, form handling, and DOM manipulation
+- React – for building user interfaces
-- Frontend Framework: Next.js
+- Next.js – frontend framework
-- Styling: Tailwind CSS
+- Tailwind CSS – for utility-first styling
-- State Management: Redux / Context API (as applicable)
+- Redux / Context API – for state management (as applicable)
-- Mobile Support: Expo (React Native)
+- Expo (React Native) – for mobile support
-- Database: MongoDB
+- MongoDB – for database management
-- APIs & Integrations:
+- API – for client-server communication
-  - Stripe or PayPal (for payments)
+- Stripe or PayPal – for payment processing
-  - Google Maps API (for geolocation)
+- Google Maps API – for geolocation
+- Jest – for testing

 📁 Project Structure